Don Raffell: Style

 As a jazz saxophonist Raffell's natural style was patterned after Lester Young and Stan Getz; his solos on records of Sammy Davis Jr. and Anita O'Day show this side of his playing.
 Raffell is also heard on early R&B, pop, rock n' roll records of groups like The Platters where he achieves sounds more like Earl Bostic with growls and scoops (barwalking saxophone) which is a complete switch from Young and Getz.
-Raffell's versatily as a soloist was impressive and wide ranging.
+Raffell's versatility as a soloist was impressive and wide ranging.
 He is probably most well known for his recordings for Time-Life Records where he impersonates Stan Getz and Herschel Evans.
 He also recorded and performed with jazz artists Gerald Wilson, Mel Torme and Nancy Wilson throughout the 1960s and Singers Unlimited during the 1970s; Raffell is on numerous Grammy nominated, winning recordings.

 As educator

 Throughout Raffell's music career he kept a private music studio at his home in Sherman Oaks; he was well known in Los Angeles as one of the main woodwind and jazz artists to study with.
-The list of students who studied with him is long and are prominent in the music industry.
-Those names include Roger Ingram, Saul Miller (Jr), Ron Catalano, Colin Mason, Stan Yamaguchi, Luis Bonilla, Jack Cooper, Don Roberts, Rob Payne, Jim Youngstrom, and numerous others living around the country.
+Students who studied with him include David Binney, Roger Ingram, Luis Bonilla, and Jack Cooper.